KaioFelps/samambaia-api/cli/readme.md

-# Using Hubbitos CLI for generating boilerplates
+# Using Samambaia CLI for generating boilerplates

 Consider that the CLI expects few files to exist and some crates to be available on your application:
 ## Files